Updated Business & Finance processes in response to COVID-19 as of January 8, 2021.

-Central Receiving and Mail Services remain open and continue to provide full service, including expedited deliveries to buildings that are open for receiving and pickup.
-We will hold undelivered packages for will call pickup or delivery after campus re-opens.
+Central Receiving and inter-office mail services remain open and continue to provide service to buildings that are open for receiving and pickup.
+We will hold undelivered packages until the campus re-opens.
 If a received delivery contains perishable items, an email will be sent to the contact with instructions for pickup by will call.

 In addition to providing full service to open buildings, Central Receiving is servicing the following drop boxes:

 |Doan Hall N129A||UPS Box|

 |Biomedical Research Tower|

 |McCampbell Hall||UPS Box|

 |2650 Kenny Rd (Central Receiving)||OSU Box, UPS Box|